 6. You can share.

-Unfortunately, you cannot order drinks on your drink package and then turn around to hand them to your buddy.
-That’s not to say it hasn’t been done by some sneaky cruisers.
+Unfortunately, you cannot order drinks with your CHEERS package and then turn around to hand them to your buddy.
+That’s not to say it hasn’t been done by some sneaky cruisers, given there’s only a 5-minute wait time imposed between ordering alcoholic drinks.
 But getting caught doing so could land you in big trouble, including losing your onboard drinking privileges altogether.
+And no, you would not get a refund for the days you wouldn’t be allowed to use it.
+Consider yourself warned.

 7. You can buy it on a per-day basis.

-It’s understandable: you are unsure about whether to purchase the CHEERS package because you see the value in it but may have a port-intensive itinerary and are therefore concerned that you won’t get the value in it on those days.
-Unfortunately, you cannot purchase the CHEERS package on a per-day basis (for example, only for sea days) rather than for the entire cruise.
+It’s understandable: you are unsure about whether to purchase the CHEERS package.
+You see the value in it, but maybe your cruise is port-intensive and you’re concerned you won’t get the value from it on those days.
+Unfortunately, you cannot purchase the CHEERS package on a per-day basis (for example, only for sea days).
 You must pay for the package for the entire length of the cruise.
 With that being said, if you have a port-intensive itinerary and don’t think you will get your money’s worth on those days, it may be worth looking into skipping the package and buying each of your drinks individually.

 8. You can purchase the Carnival drink package individually.